Category Archives: Illinois

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or an item that is being separated, will need a study to find the new corners and also great deal lines in Illinois, which must be completely noted so they will never ever become shed.
+Land that has never been exactly checked, or an item that is being separated, will need a survey to situate the new corners and also lot lines in Illinois, which ought to be completely marked so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.